shay1987/arcade/README.md

 ### Python Login App with MySQL

 Arcade repository includes a Python login app that connects to a MySQL database.
 This showcases the integration between Python and a database system, allowing users to register and log in to the games app.

-### HAProxy Load Balancer

-To demonstrate load balancing capabilities, the project incorporates HAProxy as a load balancer.
-It distributes incoming requests across multiple game pods, ensuring efficient resource utilization and improved performance.

-### Continuous Integration with GitHub Actions

-The project embraces Continuous Integration practices by leveraging GitHub Actions.
-With GitHub Actions, automated workflows are set up to build, and Push the Docker image every time changes are pushed to the repository.
-This ensures that each commit is verified and helps maintain code quality.

-### Continuous Deployment with Argo CD

-For Continuous Deployment, the project integrates Argo CD, a GitOps-based continuous delivery tool.
-Argo CD automates the deployment of the games by syncing the desired state defined in a Git repository with the target Kubernetes cluster, ensuring consistent and reliable deployments.

-By incorporating these technologies and tools, the Arcade project showcases a complete CI/CD pipeline, enabling developers to efficiently develop, test, and deploy the games in a controlled and automated manner.
-It demonstrates best practices for modern software development and deployment workflows.

 ## Games Included